Dawood1235/rock-mine-prediction/README.md

 The Logistic Regression model performs well on sonar data and is able to classify rocks and mines with good accuracy.
 Performance may vary depending on train-test split and data preprocessing.

 📌 Future Improvements
-Try advanced models (SVM, Random Forest, XGBoost) Hyperparameter tuning
+-Try advanced models (SVM, Random Forest, XGBoost) -Hyperparameter tuning
-Feature selection techniques
+-Feature selection techniques
-Cross-validation for better evaluation
+-Cross-validation for better evaluation